Junior Barnard

 Lester Robert Barnard (December 17, 1920 – April 15, 1951), known as Junior Barnard, was an American Western swing guitarist who was a member of Bob Wills and his Texas Playboys.
-He was among the first electric guitarists to create a guitar effect that anticipated fuzz tone, which is usually associated with later guitarists.
+He was among the first electric guitarists to create a guitar effect that anticipated fuzz tone.

 Early life

 Barnard was born into a musical family in Coweta, Oklahoma in 1920.
 Both his father, Hurl Lester Barnard and his uncle Robert played the fiddle and performed at barn dances and house parties.
 By the time he had reached 13 or 14 Junior had begun accompanying his father on guitar.
 His brother Gene was also an accomplished guitarist.

 At 15 Barnard began playing acoustic guitar with bands in the Tulsa area and he also had his own show on the KTUL radio station.
-He also worked as a staff musician backing groups such as Patti Page and Her Musical Pages.
+In addition, he worked as a staff musician backing groups such as Patti Page and Her Musical Pages.

 Bob Wills

 After a period of playing with fiddler Art Davis and the Rhythm Riders, Barnard was hired by Bob Wills to play with the Lonestar Rangers which was fronted by John Wills, Bob's father.
 This began an on-off relationship with the Wills family that was to last the rest of Barnard's life.
 In 1936 Bob Wills formed the Sons of the West which was led by his cousin Son Lansford and Barnard was drafted in as guitarist.
 Around a year later, by which time this band was based in Amarillo, Texas, Barnard had left and returned to Tulsa to work for radio station KTUL.
 In 1937 he bought his first electric guitar and later that year replaced Eldon Shamblin in Dave Edwards’ Original Alabama Boys, Shamblin having left to join the Texas Playboys.
 In 1938 Barnard was again part of the Wills organization this time playing guitar for The Rhythmaires led by Bob's brother Johnnie Lee.
 This lasted for six months before Barnard started playing with Wills’ father again in a band called Uncle John and his Young Five.